ucdavis/accel-veg-dataset-comparison/README.md

 1. Crop the raw unprocessed vegetation dataset layers (non-Riley) to the project area.
 Save the resulting layers (pre-cropped to the focal area) in the "raster prepared for analysis" folder at `{data_dir}/02_cropped-to-enf-and-ltbmu`, with file names following the format `{dataset}_{year}_{metric}.tif`.
 This script relies on raw layer files being organized in `{data_dir}/veg-layers/01_downloaded-or-provided/` with the folder structure `{dataset}/{year}/{metric}.tif`.
 Performed by `10_crop-rasters-fo-focal-region.R`.

+1. Extract vegetation metrics from dataset layers at the validation plot locations, for comparison (validation) against the plot-measured metrics.
+Save the extracted data in a table (one row per plot) at `{data_dir}/veg-metrics-extracted/veg-layer-data-extracted.csv`.

 ### Data storage structure